I spent some time with my three-year-old nephew last week with the objective of getting him out of the house and away from my sister-in-law.

 To make the name look centered, I started with the middle letter, and worked my way out.

-To glue the twig name
+Glue the twig name

 Once that was done, I started gluing the twig pieces on.
 I put a dollop of glue onto a piece of paper and then spread the glue onto the back side of each twig piece with a tooth pick.
 This part didn’t take long and the glue has an open time, so the twig piece can be wiggled around and into place.